DmytroGio/Vision-Compass/devlog.md

 - Shading of the program window during pop-ups - currently everything turns light white. [done]
 - Fix hints in lines [done]

 - Refine export correctly - file name, location.
-(Add a key so that we can import only our files)
+(Add a key so that we can import only our files)  [done]
-- Import with file specification
+- Import with file specification - Import and export have been simplified for user convenience.   [done]

-- Description window more minimalistic and taking into account the new design of pop-ups.
+- Description window more minimalistic and taking into account the new design of pop-ups.   [done]

-- Adjust font sizes (main goal, subgoals smaller, titles)
+- Adjust font sizes (main goal, subgoals smaller, titles)  [done]

+## 2025-09-01
+- Updated design in Figma and shortcuts written [done]
+- Create shortcuts
+- Add shortcuts to the Info pop-up or highlight them in another convenient way.

+- Prepare export and presentation for Github